 Each gate decision produces a receipt that is stored, so the venue can later show why a participant was allowed in.
 This is what "KYC-native" means: compliance is not a bolt-on wrapper around an anonymous pool - it is the front door.

 When a trade fills, ProofDEX generates an attestation using the same engine that produces the federation's court-grade evidence.
 The action is canonicalized, hashed into a Merkle root, and then hybrid-signed with both a classical Ed25519 signature and a real post-quantum ML-DSA-65 signature.
-That combined proof is anchored - committed into a hash-chain, timestamped against an external RFC 3161 authority, and logged onward toward Bitcoin via OpenTimestamps.
+That combined proof is anchored - committed into a hash-chain and timestamped against an external RFC 3161 authority, so the record's date does not rest on our own word.
 The result is evidence that cannot be quietly backdated or altered, and that anyone can re-verify by recomputing the root and checking both signatures.

 In practice this means a ProofDEX trade leaves behind more than a ledger line: it leaves a tamper-evident, independently verifiable record of who traded, that they were cleared to, and exactly what executed.